relational facilitators

 DATES

-Sessions will meet from 11:30-1:30pm ET / 3:30-5:30pm UTC.
+Weekly sessions are 2.5 hours.
 NYC time is our anchor time, so please note that session times may shift during daylight savings depending on your global location.
 (Find your timezone here!)

 Participants will also be assigned to a small pod for the duration of the program.
 Pods will be encouraged to meet weekly for about one hour to support reflection and integration, and to build community.
 Pods will choose the time they meet as schedules permit.